emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 In order to build the source code you will need the following tools:

 Required:
-* Visual Studio 2015 Update 3 or later (Used to build the C# projects for the tools)
+* Visual Studio 2017 (15.5) or later (Used to build the C# projects for the tools)
-* NuGet Package Manager Extension (Required to download the NuGet packages used by the main projects)

 Optional:
-* Visual Studio SDK for your version of Visual Studio (Required for VSPackage development)
+* Visual Studio extension development workload for your version of Visual Studio (Required for VSPackage development)
 * Wix 3.x Toolset (Used to create the MSI installer).

 ## Folder Layout